 Situation 3: One ball is found in bounds and the other ball is lost or is found out of bounds.

 Solution 3: The ball in bounds must be presumed to be the provisional ball.

 Situation 4: Both balls are found in bounds, whether in a playable or an unplayable lie, and (one) one ball is in a water hazard and the other is not or (two) both balls lie through the green or in a bunker.

 Solution 4: One could argue that both balls are lost.
 However, it would be inequitable to require the player to return to the tee, playing five, when the player has found both balls but does not know which is the original and which the provisional.
 Accordingly, the player must select one of the balls, treat it as his provisional ball and abandon the other.

-Remember that the principle in Situation Four does not apply to the question at the start of this article, because no provisional ball was involved.
+Remember that the principle in Situation four does not apply to the question at the start of this blog, because no provisional ball was involved.